About the Academic Quality Assurance Unit

 Currently, the Academic Quality Assurance Unit (AQAU) has been given a major boost by relocating from the Staff Development and Learning Resource Centre to a larger office premise in the K. A. B. Jones Quartey Building.

-The current staff includes the Director, Assist Registrar, Principal Administrative Assistants and three National Service Personnel.
+The current staff includes a Director, Assistant Registrar, Administrative Assistants, Research Assistant and National Service Personnel.